 Your application will be reviewed by RCP’s Multidisciplinary Review Panel.
 The review process occurs in 3 stages:

 - Expert review (where applicable, RCP and grant-specific partnership agency expert reviews are used)

 - Independent review by the Multidisciplinary Review Panel

-- Decisions by the Minister of Economic Development and Trade
+- Decisions by the Minister of Jobs, Economy and Innovation

 A contractual grant agreement will be developed for awarded projects.
-This agreement will outline the terms and conditions of support and must be signed by both parties (institutional representative and Economic Development and Trade representative) prior to the release of payment.
+This agreement will outline the terms and conditions of support and must be signed by both parties (institutional representative and Jobs, Economy and Innovation representative) prior to the release of payment.